kazuya-goto/autofistr/README.md

 ## Running FrontISTR
 If MPICH or OpenMPI was downloaded and built, make sure that you use mpirun that is built by this tool when running FrontISTR.

+## To DO
+- Update support of REVOCAP_Refiner
+- Add support to use BLAS and LAPACK on the system while download and build netlib ScaLAPACK
+- Add support for PGI compiler

 ## License